grafana/loki/docs/sources/upgrading/_index.md

 - store used for managing delete requests.
 - store on which index compaction should be performed.

-If `-boltdb.shipper.compactor.shared-store` is not set, it defaults to the `object_store` configured in the latest `period_config` that uses either the tsdb or boltdb-shipper index.
+If `-boltdb.shipper.compactor.shared-store` was not set, it used to default to the `object_store` configured in the latest `period_config` that uses either the tsdb or boltdb-shipper index.

-In releases 2.7.5 and later, the Compactor supports index compaction on multiple stores.
+In releases 2.7.5 and later, the Compactor supports index compaction on multiple buckets/object stores.
+And going forward loki will not set any defaults on `-boltdb.shipper.compactor.shared-store`, this has a couple of side effects detailed as follows:

+##### store on which index compaction should be performed:
+If `-boltdb.shipper.compactor.shared-store` is configured by the user, loki would run index compaction only the store specified by the config.
-If `-boltdb.shipper.compactor.shared-store` is set, the two points mentioned above would still hold true to ensure backward compatibility.
-But Loki will not set any defaults for this setting.
-If no configuration is specified, compaction would be performed on all the object stores that contain either a boltdb-shipper or tsdb index.
+If not set, compaction would be performed on all the object stores that contain either a boltdb-shipper or tsdb index.

+##### store used for managing delete requests:
 A new config option `-boltdb.shipper.compactor.delete-request-store` decides where delete requests should be stored.
-If `-boltdb.shipper.compactor.shared-store` is set, it takes precedence over `-boltdb.shipper.compactor.delete-request-store` to decide the store for delete requests.
+This new option takes precedence over `-boltdb.shipper.compactor.shared-store`.

-`-boltdb.shipper.compactor.delete-request-store` defaults to the `object_store` configured in the latest `period_config` that uses either a tsdb or boltdb-shipper index.
-This is to ensure any pending delete requests in the latest period are handled in case `-boltdb.shipper.compactor.shared-store` was not previously set.
+In the case where neither of these options are set, the `object_store` configured in the latest `period_config` that uses either a tsdb or boltdb-shipper index is used for storing delete requests to ensure pending requests are processed.

+We strongly recommend running compactor with v2.7.5 atleast once before changing the values of `-boltdb.shipper.compactor.shared-store` or `-boltdb.shipper.compactor.delete-request-store` to ensure any existing marker files are [migrated](https://github.com/grafana/loki/blob/b563f6ca3c2525759c7361f43052beb864a37ca8/pkg/storage/stores/indexshipper/compactor/compactor.go#L277).
+Markers are used to track the chunks that need to be deleted.

 ## 2.7.0